spacetelescope/jwst/README.md

 ![STScI Logo](docs/_static/stsci_logo.png)

+> [!IMPORTANT]
-**JWST requires a C compiler for dependencies and is currently limited to Python 3.9, 3.10 or 3.11.**
+> JWST requires a C compiler for dependencies and is currently limited to Python 3.10, 3.11, or 3.12.

-**Until Python 3.12 is supported, fresh conda environments will require setting the Python version to one of the three supported versions.**
+> [!NOTE]

-**Linux and MacOS platforms are tested and supported.
-Windows is not currently supported.**
+> Linux and MacOS platforms are tested and supported.
+Windows is not currently supported.

+> [!WARNING]
-**If installing on MacOS Mojave 10.14, you must install into an environment with python 3.9.
-Installation will fail on python 3.10 due to lack of a stable build for dependency ``opencv-python``.**
+> Installation on MacOS Mojave 10.14 will fail due to lack of a stable build for dependency ``opencv-python``.

 ## Installation